hank09901/CVSD_FinalProject/README.md

 # Algorithm

-Our algorithm is mainly based on the concept of modified Gram-Schmidt and some adjustments have been made.
+1. Our algorithm is mainly based on the concept of modified Gram-Schmidt and some adjustments have been made.
 For each of resource elements, we divide the algorithm into four processes.
+And ,we separate several computations into different operations according to what the works completed in each process.

-And in each process, we separate several computations accordingly.
-As the picture of our algorithm flow shown below, we have four procedures(iterations) such as ***PROC1***,
+2. As the picture of our algorithm flow shown below, we have four procedures(iterations) such as ***PROC1***,
 ***PROC2***, ***PROC3***, ***PROC4***.
 In each process, we also have four operations, including ***SQUARE***,
 ***SQRT***, ***DIVIDE***, ***INNER_PRODUCT*** (not in the ***PROC4***), ***PROJECTION***.
 First, in ***SQUARE*** and ***SQRT***, the norm of $h_1^\left(0\right)$, $h_2^\left(1\right)$, $h_3^\left(2\right)$, $h_4^\left(3\right)$,